Piszmog/go-htmx-template/README.md

 ## Run

-There are a couple builtin ways to run the application - using `air` or the `Makefile` helper commands.
+`air` is the primary way to run the applications.
+It watches for file changes.
+When a file changes, it will rebuild and re-run the application.

 ### Prerequisites